-The Native American Youth and Family Center is part of the Homelss Youth Continuum in Multnomah County.
-We work with youth experiencing homelessness and instability, ages 15 to 24.
+Native American Youth and Family Center is part of the Homeless Youth Continuum in Multnomah County.
+We work with youth, ages 16 to 24, experiencing homelessness and housing instability.

-Unaccompanied youth ages 16 – 24 years old who are experiencing homelessness in Multnomah County should contact Homeless Youth Services Advocates who can meet with youth interested in services either here at NAYA or out in the community.
-Anyone is welcome to come during our drop in hours from 3-5 p.m. to complete a screening or to learn about our services.
+Unaccompanied youth ages 16–24 years old who are experiencing homelessness in Multnomah County should contact our program.
+Homeless youth services advocates will meet with youth interested in services either here at NAYA or out in the community.

-We are a highly mobilized staff that can meet your needs by connecting you with:
+We are a highly mobile staff that can meet your needs by connecting you with:

 • Culturally appropriate services